 All children deserve a healthy childhood where they receive timely immunizations, access to healthcare facilities, adequate nutrition and proper monitoring and care.
 But the lack of such resources results in children suffering from recurring diseases, stunted growth, and in extreme cases, even death.
 In the current situation, lowered immunity is a serious area of concern among underprivileged children as they face an acute shortage of necessary utilities and hygiene supplies.

-You can also help by making a donation to CRY, recognized as India’s most trusted NGO.
+You can also help making a donation to CRY, recognized as India’s Most Trusted NGO.
 Make a difference today!